XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-in-reporting-mode.md

         cmake --build . -- -j 4

 2. Create a configuration file to run rippled in reporting mode.

-    Make a copy of the example config file,rippled.cfg, and save it as ripple-reporting-mode.cfg in a location that enables you to run rippled as a non-root user.
-Access the rippled directory and run:
+    Make a copy of the example config file, `rippled.cfg`, and save it as `reporting-mode.cfg` in a location that enables you to run `rippled` as a non-root user.
+For example:

+        cd /etc/opt/ripple/

         mkdir -p $HOME/.config/ripple